ysyk2021/how-to-improve-your-creativity-and-innovation-techniques-for-enhanced-idea-generation/src/chapter-2-1.md

-# Techniques for Identifying and Overcoming Creative Blocks and Resistance

-## Introduction

 Creativity is a dynamic and essential aspect of innovation, but it is not always a smooth and effortless process.
 Creative blocks and resistance can impede idea generation and hinder progress.
 In this chapter, we will explore techniques to identify and overcome these obstacles, empowering individuals to unleash their creative potential and drive innovation.